-- Misinterpreted (and therefore incorrectly answered) a question which impacted their risk score; or - Returned a Medium Risk rating due to their employment of migrant workers, however in each instance the workers were employed under appropriate Australian visa and/or sponsorship arrangements; or - Procured goods or services, such as glass, aluminium or electronic components, or professional / administrative services, from countries with the highest absolute numbers of people living in modern slavery (e.g. China, India, and the Philippines), however the nature of the goods and services procured was not uncommon for the Australian construction industry and was regarded as low risk.
+- misinterpreted (and therefore incorrectly answered) a question which impacted their risk score; or - returned a Medium Risk rating due to their employment of migrant workers, however in each instance the workers were employed under appropriate Australian visa and/or sponsorship arrangements; or - procured goods or services, such as glass, aluminium or electronic components, or professional / administrative services, from countries with the highest absolute numbers of people living in modern slavery, however the nature of the goods and services procured was not uncommon for the Australian construction industry and was regarded as low risk.

-When a final evaluation was undertaken and the above factors taken into consideration, each of the supply partners was determined to be Low Risk.
+When a final evaluation was undertaken and the above factors taken into consideration, each supply partner was determined to be Low Risk.

-Therefore all 347 supply partners who participated in the Modern Slavery Survey over the current and previous reporting periods have returned a Low Risk rating after final evaluation.
+Therefore all 368 supply partners who have participated in the Modern Slavery Survey over the current and previous reporting periods have returned a Low Risk rating after final evaluation.